Festival ADAR

 Continuity and return

-Access and closeness
+Access and proximity

 Experiences for local and visiting audiences, with mediation and context.